Simple questions: What is a font and what is a font family?

 A brief history of the font

 Historically speaking, the word font, or fount, meant a set of different characters that were either carved from wood or shaped from molten metal in a mold.
 The first font probably appeared when the first printing technique was developed.
 That took place in East Asia, somewhere during 206 BC - 220 AD, when the Chinese people started to use woodblock printing on cloth and paper.
-By the 11th century, East Asia had already seen the invention of wooden moveable type, and by the 13th century, Korea had developed metal moving type.
+By the 11th century, East Asia had already seen the invention of moveable wooden type, and by the 13th century, Korea had developed metal moving type.
 Chronologically, the next important step was the invention of mechanical moving type printing by Johannes Gutenberg in Europe, around 1450.
-This was the moment when Gutenberg hired a scribe to help him design and create the first Western World font.
+It was the moment when Gutenberg hired a scribe to help him design and create the first Western World font.
 According to Wikipedia, it had only 202 characters, but it served to print the first books in Europe.
 Not long after that, Gutenberg created a second font with 300 characters, which he used to create the first printed Bible in the world.
 It's known as the Gutenberg Bible, or the 42-line Bible, the Mazarin Bible or the B42.
 Regardless of the name it bears, it marks the start of the age of the printed book in Europe and generally in the Western World.

 Finally, starting from the last part of the 20th century, people shifted from reading on paper to reading on screens.
 Because of the rise of the internet, reading the news and finding written information, in general, has become increasingly popular on computers, tablets, smartphones and other similar devices.
-People not only started to pay a lot more attention to what fonts look like when displayed on screens, but more people than ever before have actually started to create fonts.
+People not only started to pay a lot more attention to what fonts look like when displayed on screens, but more people than ever before have started to create fonts.
 Thus, today, it's probably almost impossible to know how many different fonts exist.